University of Pennsylvania Carey Law School Graduate Programs Scholarships

 The Law School offers human rights scholarships for outstanding students with a substantial, demonstrated commitment to human rights.
 Our application requires an additional essay for students interested in applying for a human rights scholarship.
 We offer one or two of these scholarships each year, depending upon the depth of the applicant pool.

 In addition, the Law School has partnered to offer a $25,000 grant in partnership with Fulbright, which will also offer the successful candidate a travel stipend, sickness and accident insurance, J-visa sponsorship, access to global Fulbright programming, and in some cases, additional scholarship funding.
 All applicants seeking a Fulbright-Penn Fulbright Scholarship must apply and be selected by both to the Law School and to Fulbright.

 |Partner Country||Fulbright Deadline||More Information|

 |France||December 1||Application Information and Details|

-Kübler Scholarship, In conjunction with Goethe-Universität Frankfurt am Main, Penn Law school offers the Friedrich Kübler Scholarship for students who have received, or will be receiving, their first state’s examination grade following their studies in law at Goethe.
+Kübler Scholarship, In conjunction with Goethe-Universität Frankfurt am Main, the Law School offers the Friedrich Kübler Scholarship for students who have received, or will be receiving, their first state’s examination grade following their studies in law at Goethe.
 This $40,000 - $50,000 scholarship is available to go toward the payment of tuition and, in part, other related expenses.
 There is not a separate application for this award, but successful recipients of this scholarship will have demonstrated in their application materials a high level of academic achievement and/or professional experience in law.
-This award was founded in memory of Friedrich K. Kübler an internationally recognized expert on corporations, banking and mass media and a beloved faculty member for many years at both Goethe and Penn Law.
+This award was founded in memory of Friedrich K. Kübler an internationally recognized expert on corporations, banking and mass media and a beloved faculty member for many years at both Goethe and the Law School.